Skip to main content

 Reversing trends in eastern Europe and central Asia

 We have a long history of supporting people living with or at risk of HIV across Eastern Europe and Central Asia (EECA), a region often overlooked in the global HIV response.
-While HIV is declining globally, EECA is one of the few regions in the world where the epidemic is getting worse, with new HIV cases increasing by 20% and AIDS-related deaths increasing by 34% since 2010.
+Only 50% of people living with HIV in EECA are receiving the treatment they need.
+As a result, it is the only region in the world where the number of AIDS–related deaths is still rising, increasing by 48% since 2010.
 Through our RADIAN partnership with Gilead Sciences, we have provided hundreds of thousands of people across the region with lifesaving care and support.

 The Elton John AIDS Foundation partners with organizations around the world.
 From Ukraine to Mozambique, and from the United States to India, we work in some of the most challenging contexts where others don’t go.